1884 FA Cup final: Match

 The match was refereed by Major Francis Marindin of the Royal Engineers, who was also President of the Football Association.
 His two umpires were Charles Wollaston of Wanderers and C. Crump of the Birmingham Football Association.
 According to initial estimates, there were around 10,000 to 12,000 spectators, breaking previous records for attendances in London.
 This was unexpected, and so there was not enough staff at the stadium to prevent the crowd from rushing through the turnstiles without paying.
 The weather was described as "bright and seasonable".
 Queen's won the coin toss and chose to defend the gasometer end.
 Rovers kicked off, but play quickly turned in the Scottish team's favour and they made the first two attacks.
 The work of Inglis and Sowerbutts saw Rovers take control of the match briefly, but Queen's Park were awarded an indirect free kick for handball inside the Blackburn half.
 The ball was shot straight into the Blackburn net without touching another player, and so no goal was awarded.
 Rovers quickly gained a corner kick but failed to score.

 Queen's went on the attack once again, with Christie going on a run but losing possession to Hargreaves.
-After around 30 minutes of play, Hargreaves passed the ball to his teammate Douglas who went on to score Rovers' first goal.
+After around 30 minutes of play, Sowerbutts opened the scoring, touching the ball home after Jimmy Brown went around goalkeeper George Gillespie and sent the ball rolling along the goal-line.
 Queen's Park then committed the second handball of the game, giving Rovers a free kick.
 Brown took the ball up the wing, and centred it towards Forrest, who turned the ball into the back of the Queen's Park goal and put Blackburn two ahead.
 In response, Queen's Park's attacks on the Blackburn defence increased, and they scored through Christie before half time.

 Queen's Park took the advantage early on in the second half, and a series of rapid attacks followed the break.
 The Scottish team were only prevented from scoring in one goal mouth scramble by the teamwork of Arthur and Suter.
 Rovers appeared to have switched to a defensive posture, and conceded a further corner kick, but nothing came of it as Gow kicked it behind the goal.
 A further handball just inside the Queen's Park half resulted in a solitary attack for Blackburn, ending in Brown sending the ball over the crossbar.
 Further attacks Queen's Park followed, but one further attack from Blackburn led to a shot from Brown which many in the crowd thought crossed the line before Gillespie cleared it.
 Blackburn dominated the final five minutes of the game, and the match ended 2–1; all three goals were scored in the first half.
 The medals and trophy had been expected to be awarded by Prince Leopold, Duke of Albany, however due to his death on the day before the final, they were not presented publicly.
 Instead, Major Marindin handed them over in the dressing rooms.